basselabdo/code-sample/README.md

 Inserted docs to transactions-large: 96757
 PS C:\Users\bassel\Desktop\ledn-challenge\script>
 ```
-**NOTE**: If you re-ran the [script](./script/init-db.js) again, the script will check first for the collections if they are alreasdy exist or not ([getCollections](./script/init-db.js#LN37)), and if the collections are already in MongoDb, then it will not overwrite them and show the following output:
+**NOTE**: If you re-ran the [script](./script/init-db.js) again, the script will check first for the collections if they are already exist or not ([getCollections](./script/init-db.js#L37)), and if the collections are already in MongoDb, then it will not overwrite them and show the following output:
 ```
 PS C:\Users\bassel\Desktop\ledn-challenge\script> node .\init-db.js
 Collection accounts already exists!